bpicolo/bpicolo.github.io/_posts/2016-06-01-welcome-to-jekyll.markdown

 use a migration tool for your database, or something similar, it should also be doable, you'll just have to add a few more dependencies to the postgres container.

-If we `docker-compose run postgres bash` and start up postgres.
-We can see that our schemas are ready for us.
+If we `docker-compose run postgres bash` and start up postgres, we can see that our schemas are ready for us.

 {% highlight bash %}